Consider the Rabbit: Applying the Bible to the Chinese Zodiac

 - RelatedFor Norwegians So Loved the Bible, a New Translation Made Many MadRevision of John 3:16, John 1:14, Romans 1:1, and other texts prompt controversy in the largely secular Scandinavian country.

-- Editor's PickSouthern Baptist Church Planter Killed in Plane CrashClint Clifton coached Christian to multiply and fulfill the Great Commission.
+- Editor's PickSouthern Baptist Church Planter Killed in Plane CrashClint Clifton coached Christians to multiply and fulfill the Great Commission.